I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksenableeventwithallocator.md

 <p>Same as <b>KsEnableEvent</b>, which returns STATUS_SUCCESS if successful, or an error specific to the event being enabled if unsuccessful.
 The function always sets the IO_STATUS_BLOCK.Information field of the PIRP.IoStatus element within the IRP to zero.
 It does not set the IO_STATUS_BLOCK.Status field, nor does it complete the IRP.</p>

 ## -remarks
 <p>If the optional allocator callback is used, the filter may need to free the buffer in some nonconventional manner.
 Note that the IRP_BUFFERED_IO and IRP_DEALLOCATE_BUFFER flags are not set when using a custom allocator.</p>

-<p>If the optional allocator callback is used, the filter may need to free the buffer in some nonconventional manner.
-Note that the IRP_BUFFERED_IO and IRP_DEALLOCATE_BUFFER flags are not set when using a custom allocator.</p>

 ## -requirements